apprenticeharper/DeDRM_tools/ReadMe_First.txt

-Welcome to the tools!
+﻿Welcome to the tools!
 =====================

 This ReadMe_First.txt is meant to give users a quick overview of what is available and how to get started.
-This document is part of the Tools v6.1.0 archive from Apprentice Alf's Blog: http://apprenticealf.wordpress.com/
+This document is part of the Tools v6.2.0 archive from Apprentice Alf's Blog: http://apprenticealf.wordpress.com/

 The is archive includes tools to remove DRM from:

  - Kindle ebooks (Mobi, Topaz, Print Replica and KF8).
- - Barnes and Noble ePubs
+ - Barnes and Noble ePubs downloaded through NOOK Study
- - Adobe Digital Editions ePubs (including Sony and Kobo ePubs downloaded to ADE)
+ - Adobe Digital Editions ePubs (including Kobo and Google ePubs downloaded to ADE)
+ - Kobo kePubs from the Kobo Desktop application
  - Adobe Digital Editions PDFs
  - Mobipocket ebooks
  - eReader PDB books